mcwv/quicker/README.md

+quickeryt1z

 browser extension that opens yt1z.net and populates it with the current youtube video url.

-**installation**

-download the latest quickeryt1z.xpi from the releases page.
+installation

+go to the releases page and download the latest quickeryt1z.xpi by clicking assets → quickeryt1z.xpi. be sure to save the file to your computer (don’t open it in firefox directly).

-in firefox, go to about:addons → ⚙️ → install add-on from file… and select the downloaded .xpi.
+in firefox, open about:addons, click the ⚙️ menu, choose install add-on from file…, then select the downloaded .xpi.

-**usage**
+usage

 navigate to any youtube video page.

 click the extension’s toolbar icon.

 you’ll be redirected to yt1z.net with the video url pre-filled.